muep/study-clojure/spec-putter/README.md

 [thread](https://github.com/metosin/reitit/issues/297) here kind of reinforces that belief.

+### 2022-08-20

+Did a quick conversion to Schema coercion, in hopes of getting response coercion working as well.
+However, it turns out that also here we are not getting any response coercion.
+What is happening?

+It turns out that `coerce-response-middleware` will merrily ignore responses that do not have their `:status` set.
+This is not too surprising because the response schemas are set for each status code separately.
+This however means, that one should always remember to set the status even for `200 OK` responses, instead of relying that some outer layer will fill it in.

 ## Takeaways
 ### coercion exception middleware ordering
 It makes sense how that I think about it, but one potential stumbling